SAP/spartacus-docs/_pages/fsa/fsa-updating-to-version-4.md

     yarn install
     yarn start
     ```

+***

-**NOTE**: If you get errors relating to font-icons, run the following command:
+**NOTE**: If you get errors related to font-icons, perform the following steps:

+1. Run the following command:

     `ng add @spartacus/fsa-schematics --baseSite=sample-financial-site --currency=usd,eur --language=en,de,fr`

-You will be prompted to enter your basesite URL, so please enter your back-end server URL.
+2. When prompted, enter your base site URL (that is, your back-end server URL).

-After that you should be able to run `ng serve` or `yarn start` without any errors.
+3. After that, you should be able to run `ng serve` or `yarn start` without any errors.

+***

-# Updating from version 3.0.1 to 4.0.0
+## Upgrading FSA Spartacus Libraries from Version 3.0.1 to 4.0.0

-## Prerequisites
+### Prerequisites

 Before upgrading your FSA Spartacus libraries to version 4.0.0, you must address the following prerequisites:

 - Angular CLI: Version [12.0.5](https://update.angular.io/) or later
 - node.js: Version 14.18.1 or later
-- Spartacus: Minimum version [4.0](https://sap.github.io/spartacus-docs/updating-to-version-4/), the latest  is recommended.
+- Spartacus: Minimum version [4.0](https://sap.github.io/spartacus-docs/updating-to-version-4/), the latest minor/patch version is recommended.

-## Updating FSA Spartacus
+### Updating FSA Spartacus

 1. Go to the `package.json` file at the root of your project and replace existing dependencies with the following:

     ```shell
     "dependencies": {